Academic Internship Program

-The Academic Internship Program at the University of Cincinnati is a university-wide initiative that offers any undergraduate student the opportunity to take part in an internship opportunity.
-Housed in the Division of Professional Practice (also home to UC's world-renowned Cooperative Education Program), the Academic Internship Program is credit and practice based and serves as another outlet for students in programs that may not be served by the cooperative education program at UC.
+The Academic Internship Program is a university-wide initiative that offers any undergraduate student the opportunity to take part in an internship opportunity.
+Housed in the Division of Professional Practice, the Academic Internship Program is credit-based and provides incredible professional opportunities.
 AIP connects interested students and prospective employers by using an innovative curriculum and teaching method to create a partnership between students, participating employers, and the University.
-Click here to get started and learn more about the program!

-The Career Development Center offers students many resources in searching for and finding permanent placement upon graduation, but also assist current students in preparing for interviews for internships and other professional experiences.
-The CDC also offers an internship listserv that is sent out regularly with updates about positions that prospective employers have available.
+The Career Development Center offers students many resources in searching for and finding permanent placement upon graduation, but also assists current students in preparing for interviews for internships and other professional experiences.
 The CDC also runs career fairs and fests, on-campus recruiting, and workshops for resumes and cover letters, among many other services.
 Check out the internship site today!

-Interning abroad can be one of the most amazing and exhilarating experiences of your life.
-The University of Cincinnati International Programs Office can assist you with finding, planning, and completing an internship abroad.
+Interning abroad can be one of the most amazing and exhilarating experiences in a student's life.
+The University of Cincinnati International Programs Office can assist students with finding, planning, and completing an internship abroad.
 Programs last anywhere from a few weeks, to a semester or longer and many offer academic credit so students can continue working towards their degree.
 UC International has connections with several countries and programs to help you select the right experience.
-Of course, we always encourage our students to meet with their college academic advisor, UC International, and family and friends before making this decision.
-Additionally, grants and other funding sources are available through a University Honors Program grant or UC International grant or scholarship.
-Click here for additional information!
+We encourage our students to meet with their college academic advisor and UC International before making this decision.
+Additionally, grants and other funding sources are available through a University Honors Program grant or UC International grant.